 Total time: 1 hour 3 minutes

-Hardly you’ll find anyone who doesn’t know what a pizza is.
-It’s often made with all-purpose flour, but using puff pastry is a great way to twist the usual mix.
+Pizza is often made with all-purpose flour, but using puff pastry is a great way to twist the usual mix.
 Maybe it will become your favorite way of consuming pizza from now on, who knows?

 Whenever anybody talks about puff pastry pizza recipes, it’s often more about the base.
 Instead of a flour base, you use a puff pastry base with the usual pizza toppings.
-However, you can use any kind of toppings you want, meat or veggies, pizza-like or not, there’s no restriction.
+However, you can use any kind of toppings you want, meat or veggies.
+Pizza-like or not, there’s no restriction.

 Total time: 35 minutes